-- Your regional Department of Human Services office
+- Your regional Victorian Department of Human Services office

-- If you would like an interpreter, you can call the Department of Human Service’s Translating and Interpreting Service Tel.
-131 450 and be connected to your local Disability Intake and Response Service
+- If you would like an interpreter, you can call the Australian Department of Immigration and Citizenship Translating and Interpreting Service Tel.
+131 450

 - If you are deaf, have a hearing impairment or complex communication needs, you can contact: